doug-square/dgsq.net/README.md

 - Supports `lastmod` timestamp in frontmatter for tracking content updates (used in sitemap, RSS feed, and optionally displayed on posts).
 - Full date and time support with timezone awareness
 - Post descriptions/summaries for previews, OpenGraph, and RSS
-- Admin interface for managing posts and scheduling publications
+- Admin interface for managing posts and scheduling publications (planned for future release)
+- Standalone post editor with modern Ghost-like interface for visual content creation
 - Creates tag index pages
 - Archives by year and month for chronological browsing
 - Dynamic menu generation based on available pages